Senior Leadership Team

 Crowe started his career at Lakeland College in 2003 as an instructor and taught in the School of Environmental Sciences until 2011.
 Other positions he’s held at the college include coordinator of program evaluation and instructional development and dean of teaching and learning.
 He also has experience leading international projects.

-“Lakeland College has a 102-year history of delivering high quality academic programming and is a leader in student-centered, hands-on training.
+“Lakeland College has a long-standing history of delivering high quality academic programming and is a leader in student-centered, hands-on training.
 We have a very talented team of faculty and staff that is committed to providing our students with a world class education.
 I’m obviously excited and honored to be part of that,” says Crowe.

 Crowe has a BSc and MSc from the University of Lethbridge and a diploma in renewable resource management from Lethbridge College.